ahsang/demo-devops-project/README.md

 - The [app docker image](https://hub.docker.com/repository/docker/ahsangondal/golang-cicd) is hosted in docker hub public registry which is set to auto build in case of any updates to the code
 - the app will be running behind an nginx ingress load balancer
 - [cert-manager](https://cert-manager.io/) will be deployed to generate lets encrypt ssl certs automatically so the app is accessible over tls on the given subdomain
+- you will be able to navigate to https://test.zeezouworld.com (or custom subdomain) and see the test app with a valid certificate